the first Virginian, when entering the state about 15,000-20,000 years ago, may have followed a river upstream before

 The ancestors of the first people to arrive in Virginia may have been part of a migrating group that crossed the Bering Land Bridge, then migrated across the entire Western Hemisphere.
-Genetic analysis of modern Native Americans indicates there were at least two additional waves of migration.
-The three major language groups in North America (First American, Eskimo–Aleut, and Na-Dene) may reflect migrations at different times.
+Linguists who identify three major language groups in North America (First American, Eskimo–Aleut, and Na-Dene) suggest they reflect migrations at different times.
 It is also possible that there were more migrations, but some of the language groups brought via Beringia later died out.3

 The immigrants reached Monte Verde at the southern tip of Chile by 12,500BCE (Before Common Era).
 It is possible that the migrating hunters and gatherers raced south, after emerging from thousabds of years of isolation in Beringea 15,000 years ago, and got to the tip of South America in just 2,000 years.

 Alaska Bidarki or Skin Boat, ca. 1912